|Years||1987 World Junior Championships (2x 7th)

 At the February assessment, “We were doing back to back 1,250m pieces and Ali and I smashed the first one but then I exploded and although we’d been entered in the double for the first early-season international Piediluco, I was then dropped and didn’t go.”
 The reason for her dramatic decline after their first piece turned out to be a malfunctioning kidney which was pushing up her blood pressure, but this was only diagnosed much later.

 The following year she trialled again, and raced in quads at the early regattas.
 This was a time when Britain as a whole, including the openweight women’s squad, was trying to improve the standard of crew sculling relative to its more traditional focus on sweep rowing.
 As a result although her crew showed that it was right at the top of what Britain had to offer by winning the Open Quads at Henley Women’s Regatta easily, they finished last in their straight final at the World Championships, well off the pace.
 “It was humiliating,” she says.
-“Part of the problem was that everything seemed to be kept very clandestine then, so if we’d been told that what we were going to do was try and improve sculling, and been told it more than once, then actually that would have been quite beneficial but it was never translated into a method of training or into a commitment to coaching.”
+“Part of the problem was that everything seemed to be kept very clandestine then, so if we’d been told that what we were going to do was try and improve sculling, and been told it more than once, then that would have been quite beneficial but it was never translated into a method of training or into a commitment to coaching.”

 Having been hospitalised following diagnosis of her kidney problem after the 1989 World Championships, Suzanne remembers “I was out for a long time and I was told that I couldn’t row again.”
 However, by March 1990 she was back double sculling with Adrienne Grimsditch, who was two years younger than her but had now left school and moved to Kingston RC.
-“It was lovely, being back in a boat together,” Suzanne says. the duo won the gold medal at the Match des Seniors, the first medal of any colour that British women had won at the event women had were first included in its programme in 1986.
+“It was lovely, being back in a boat together,” Suzanne says.
+The duo won the gold medal at the Match des Seniors, the first medal of any colour that British women had won at the event since women were included in its programme in 1986.

 A photo of Suzanne (at stroke) and Adrienne racing at Henley Women’s Regatta in June 1990 can be seen here.

 Things started looking up in some ways the following year.
 Suzanne started pairing with another Tideway Scullers clubmate, Sue Smith, who was an extremely experienced international, and had rowed in the coxed four at the 1988 Olympic Games which produced an epic row-through in the repechage to reach the final.
 “It was great and I loved rowing with Sue,” Suzanne says, “Except that she worked night shifts at Mortlake brewery so we didn’t get out on the water together all that often.”
 She adds that she struggled to motivate herself to train on her own, and as a result didn’t train enough.
 “When I look back at the reason why I was good as a junior – which was doing a lot of mileage – it’s ridiculous.
-If I’d just got in a boat scull and basically done my junior training it would have been fine.
+If I’d just got in a scull and basically done my junior training it would have been fine.
 But instead I messed around all year and I think that came back to bite me because I felt that in 1992 Bob Michaels had me down as someone who messed around, even though I was training properly by then.
 But it was entirely my fault.”

 Nevertheless she was selected to row in the GB eight that raced at Lucerne.
 This was then disbanded when it was decided that the crew for the worlds would be the coxless four and pair doubling up with two others.
 Suzanne and Sue were the two others, however, and, for once, she enjoyed that World Championships even though they didn’t make the final.
 “I remember it being quite a good eight and we had a good row in the repechage,” she says.
-“We actually nearly qualified, and when Brian Armstrong the Team Manager pulled us in after that, I vividly remember him looking at me and saying, ‘That was good.’
-It was very much a recognition that actually the women’s squad was coming on, we could do something, and I think that’s why I ended up committing to training properly the next year.”
+“We nearly qualified, and when Brian Armstrong the Team Manager pulled us in after that, I vividly remember him looking at me and saying, ‘That was good.’
+It was very much a recognition that the women’s squad was coming on, and we could do something, and I think that’s why I ended up committing to training properly the next year.”

 Suzanne’s run up to the 1992 Olympic Games started really, really well.
 She and Sue came third in the opening pairs races at the February and March assessments, and she also remembers winning various key seat races.
 When the crews were formed at Easter time, she was put in the eight.
-Although this was designated the third boat behind the pair and four, she remembers, “I was really happy in the eight, I really liked it.”
+Although this was designated the third boat behind the pair and four, she remembers, “I was really happy in the eight, I really enjoyed it.”

 Her season started unravelling at the first regatta, Cologne, where she was ill but was told she had to row and so, not surprisingly, did so rather badly.
-But once the regatta was over, she and the crew started to gel, assisted by their coach John Tompkins whom she though was very effective.
+But once the regatta was over, she and the crew started to gel, assisted by their coach Jon Tompkins whom she thought was very effective.
 They did better at Essen and then produced an excellent race at the final pre-Olympic regatta in Lucerne where they finished a close fourth.
 “That Lucerne race was just wonderful,” she says, “Because we were now in touch and competitive.”

 However, Chief Coach Bob Michaels decided to rearrange all three of the sweep crews after Lucerne because one of the top boat – the pair – was not getting over the glandular fever from which she’d been suffering, and four of the eight, including Suzanne, were moved into the coxless four which now became the fourth boat.
 Suzanne was also told that another rower who had been seat raced into the reserve slot at Easter was now in contention for her place; this was resolved relatively quickly, not least because time was rapidly running out before the Olympics, but the new crew were still faced with a massive task of learning how to row a completely different boat type to Olympic standard.